sherlifelix/blog/_posts/2019-02-17-is-tuesday-still-the-best-day-to-book-a-flight-when-can-one-get-cheap-flight-tickets.md

 ---
 date: '2019-02-17 20:10 +0530'
 layout: blog_detail
-thumbnail: /assets/img/animation.png
+thumbnail: /assets/img/travel/airbus-2662431_640.jpg
 author_name: sachin
 published: true
-title: >-
-  Is Tuesday still the best day to book a flight?
-When can one get cheap flight tickets?
+title: Is Tuesday still the best day to book a flight?
-blog_category: TRAVEL
+blog_category: Travel
 description: >-
   Flying is an expensive affair and it would be best if one gets the best deal while booking flights tickets.
-It was a well-known fact earlier that booking tickets on Tuesday would help one get the best deal.
-Is....
+It was ...
 keywords: >-
   Best day to book a flight, worst day to book flights, best time of day to book flights, cheap flights, how to book a flight ticket, how to grab a flight deal